Frequently Asked Questions

 How are civic groups categorized where people participate?

 The CPS 2013 November supplement identifies the types of organizations where people participate (list below).
 These broad categories include; 1) school groups, neighborhood, or community associations such as PTA or neighborhood watch groups; 2) service or civic organizations such as American Legion or Lions Club; 3) sports or recreation organizations; 4) churches, synagogues, mosques, or other religious institution (not counting attendance at services); and 5) other type of organizations.

 How are volunteer activities categorized?

-The BLS questionnaire sorts the types of volunteer activities into 13 categories (see list below).
+The CPS questionnaire sorts the types of volunteer activities into 13 categories (see list below).
 Volunteers are asked whether they perform each of these activities with their main organization – the organization with which they served the most hours in the previous year.
-The volunteer activities statistics we report in VIA are different from those reported in the annual brief published by the Bureau of Labor Statistics, “Volunteering in the United States.”
+The volunteer activities statistics we report on Volunteering in America are different from those reported in the annual brief published by the Bureau of Labor Statistics, “Volunteering in the United States.”
 Table 6 of the annual BLS brief shows the percentage of volunteers whose main activity with their main volunteer organization falls into each of the standard activity categories.
 In VIA, we report the percentage of volunteers who perform this activity at all with their main organization, whether or not they considered this to be their main activity.